 Siri is Apple's voice assistant, and appears on the iPhone, the iPad, the Mac and now the HomePod.
 For things like setting reminders and activating HomeKit scenes, it a very helpful feature - but it turns out that it can be a great way to have a giggle, too.

-In this article we bring you a list of questions you should try asking Siri if you want a funny response.
+In this article we bring you a list of questions you should try asking Siri if you want Siri to give funny answers.
 It's worth asking them more than once, because Apple often includes multiple results.
 And make sure you've got the volume turned up to hear the response.

 You might also like our silly video testing how well Siri copes with accents.